jfrog/vault-plugin-secrets-artifactory/README.md

 # Vault Artifactory Secrets Plugin

-This is a [HashiCorp Vault](https://www.vaultproject.io/) plugin which talks to JFrog Artifactory server (5.0.0 or later) and will dynamically provision access tokens with specified scopes.
+This is a [HashiCorp Vault](https://www.vaultproject.io/) plugin which talks to JFrog Artifactory server and will dynamically provision access tokens with specified scopes.
 This backend can be mounted multiple times to provide access to multiple Artifactory servers.